 Andrew Liptak is a writer and historian, and a member of the 501st Legion, an international fan-based organization dedicated to the dark side of Star Wars.

 This talk was part of the SiW webinar series, with speakers on a variety of topics about costumes and costuming. .It was made possible in part through a generous grant from the International Costumers’ Guild Marty Gear Costuming Arts and Sciences Fund.
-The chapter also acknowledges the ICG for making its Zoom platform available to chapters and special interest groups.
+The chapter also acknowledges the ICG for making its Zoom platform available to chapters and SIGs.

 The next webinar in the series is “Making and Styling Wigs for Costumers” on March 14, 2023.
 Fashion historian and costumer Kendra Van Cleave will discuss how costumers can learn to make and style wigs for their costumes She will also talk about her book, 18th Century Hair and Wig Styling, which includes an entire section with step-by-step guides for working with natural and synthetic wigs and hair pieces.
-Registration is now open for this event.
+Registration is now open.